Nurses' Corner

 Your student will complete a number of forms during their recovery process.
 Some of these forms will need to be picked up in person from the school nurse.
 Other forms the student may need are listed below.

 When visiting your physician, please have the MD or DO complete the Physician Recommended School Accommodations Following Concussion form below.
-Return this form to your daughter's academic counselor.
+Return this form to the school nurses.

 The following "return-to-learn" documents are to assist the concussed student to “return to the classroom and learning environment” in a scientific manner regarding brain activity.